phuzi/MiniRestExample/README.md

 All fields except Address Line 2 will be required

 Customer data will not be normalised and addresses will be stored alongside their name and customer ref.

+## Time Constraints
+Unfortunately due to having to do this over a few evenings, around family life and other commitments, I was unable to fully realise a BDD approach and felt I had to "just get it done".